The Maryland Tuition Waiver for Foster Care Recipients waives tuition and mandatory

 Number and you are an eligible undocumented, Dream Act, or DACA student, you must

 submit MHEC's MSFAA form.
-Review the MSFAA Criteria and FAQs.
+Review this MSFAA information.
 Then apply online at MDCAPCS.

 The first time you apply for the Foster Care Waiver (after you are admitted to TU),